Home

 Pros, Cons & Comparisons

-Big plans for a kitchen remodel or bathroom tile design project?
+Tossing around bath or kitchen design ideas?
 Take a look at ceramic tile flooring.
-Ceramic tile has many benefits without some of the concerns and/or costs of marble and granite tiles.
+Ceramic tile has considerable benefits without some of the concerns and/or costs of other floor tile materials.

-ceramic tile flooring Ceramic tile flooring is durable, easy to clean and maintain, water and stain-proof and extremely versatile capable of installation anywhere in your home including showers, walls and outdoor patios or entryways.
+Ceramic tile flooring is durable, easy to clean and maintain, water and stain-proof and extremely versatile.

-No worries finding that perfect color for your bath or kitchen tile design project... ceramic tile comes in nearly every shade with interesting patterns and textures too including decent imitations of natural stone like travertine tiles.
+No worries finding that perfect color to go with your bathroom or kitchen remodeling ideas... ceramic tile comes in nearly every shade with interesting patterns and textures too including decent imitations of natural stone like travertine floor tile.

 On the previous Ceramic Floor Tile page we detailed everything there is to know about ceramic tile.... on this page we'll cover the pros and cons and compare ceramic to other floor tile options.